Lyft revenue surprises with 23% rise, 'on path to profitability' despite coronavirus

-May 6 (Reuters) - Lyft Inc on Wednesday surprised investors with higher-than-expected revenue and the ride-hailing company vowed further cost cuts to become profitable as the U.S. coronavirus lockdown batters the economy.
+(Reuters) - Lyft Inc (LYFT.O) on Wednesday surprised investors with higher-than-expected revenue and the ride-hailing company vowed further cost cuts to become profitable as the U.S. coronavirus lockdown batters the economy.

+Shares in Lyft rose over 16% in after-hours trading.
+Shares of larger rival Uber Technologies Inc (UBER.N) were up 8%.

 The first-quarter results offer a first look at the impact of strict stay-at-home orders to combat the spread of the virus in many of the ride-hailing industry’s largest markets.

-Lyft’s earnings also serve as an indicator for the performance of larger rival Uber Technologies Inc, which will report results on Thursday.
+Lyft’s earnings also serve as an indicator for the performance of Uber, which will report results on Thursday.

 The company did not say whether it stuck to its goal of being profitable on an adjusted basis by the end of 2021 but on Wednesday said cost cuts would help it on the “path to profitability.”